-and click the icon.
-Multiple ca. plotted simultaneously.
-A color can be assigned to a curve by highlighting the appropriate curve, oselecting a color from the color dropdown list in within the main GUI, and Highlight a calibration curve within the main GUI clicking the \angle icon.
+Highlight a calibration curve within the main GUI and click the icon.
+Multiple curves can be plotted simultaneously.
+A color can be assigned to a curve by highlighting the appropriate curve, selecting a color from the color dropdown list in the Curves section within the main GUI, and clicking the icon.

+- x-axis

+Radiation exposure in gray (Gy)

+- y-axis

-- x-axis Radiation exposure in gray (Gy) - v-axis Number of DCs per image
+Number of DCs per image

 The curved line represents the value (in Gy) which will be assigned to a sample during dose estimation based on its calculated DC frequency.
 A diamond (♦) symbol is present for each calibration sample, based on calculated DC frequency and the physical dose input during calibration curve creation.
-If curve confidence intervals are shown (see the calibration curve page for more details), upper and lower 95% confidence intervals appear as dashed lines
+If curve confidence intervals are shown (see the calibration curve page for more details), upper and lower 95% confidence intervals appear as dashed lines above and below the curve.